reiver/tell-a-story/README.md

 If you have been telling stories for a while, you probably don't even have to intentionally think about _how_ to tell a story.

-For the experienced story teller, It is probably very automatic, very unconscious, and very inarticulate.
+For the experienced story teller, it is probably very automatic, very unconscious, and very inarticulate.

 If you have been telling stories for a while, it is probably like walking, or seeing, or driving.